gilzow/coding-standards/frontend.md

 			- min (compiled/minified code)
 				- script.js

-		- images
+		- images (images needed for the site template)

-			- template (images needed for the site template)
+		- uploads (images uploaded into the CMS, if needed )